lyalbat/learn_go_w_tests/README.md

-This is just an archive of my notes and test codes from the book: Learn Go with Tests
+This is just an archive of my notes and test codes from the book: Learn Go with Tests by Chris James